-Elementary teachers looking for lesson plans and activities for The Scarecrow will love this post.
-It includes teaching ideas, resource recommendations, and information about the book.
+Calling all elementary teachers looking for lesson plans and activities for The Scarecrow!
+You will love this post!
+It includes tons of teaching ideas, resource recommendations, and information about the book.
 You will have the tools and information you need to deliver excellent, standards-based interactive read aloud lessons!

 With themes of friendship, compassion, and bullying, this The Scarecrow picture book by Beth Ferry is a favorite in 1st, 2nd and 3rd grade classrooms.
 It will quickly become one of your favorite fall books for kids too!
 Learn more about it below!

 Engage Your Students with The Scarecrow Lesson Plans & Activities in 3 Easy Steps: